dimajix/flowman/docs/setup/config.md

 - `flowman.execution.relation.schemaCache` *(type: boolean)* *(default: true)* (since Flowman 0.22.0)
 Turn on/off caching of schema information of relations.
-Caching this information (which is enabled per default) can speed up schema inference, which is used for `relation` schemas and when creating the documentation of relations and. mappings.
+Caching this information (which is enabled per default) can speed up schema inference, which is used for `relation` schemas and when creating the documentation of relations and mappings.
 Turning off the cache is mainly for debugging purposes.

 - `flowman.execution.scheduler.class` *(type: class)* *(default: `com.dimajix.flowman.execution.DependencyScheduler`)* (since Flowman 0.16.0)